NmVAson/byteboard/README.md

     - [X] _Definitely_ can be refactored to reduce the amount of looping 😬
     - [X] Part of refactor should be not to access the pings directly from the Server class, that should be encapsulated into a method named `GetPingsUntil`

+    *Stuff I Got Wrong*
+   - Tests were testing timestamp as an upper bound, not lower bound
+   - Implementation missed the "Inclusive" AC on the lower bound
+   - Index Out of Bounds
+     - GetRange requires index and count to be a valid range, and was throwing if the list was less than the threshold
+     - Take was what I really wanted there
+   - I don't think I needed to implement a tiebreaker (YAGNI!)
+   - Sort order was ascending, not descending

 3. We want to be as proactive as possible in providing maintenance and repairs to our forklifts, especially those which may have been damaged.
 Implement the WarehouseServer.CheckForDamage method in WarehouseServer.cs.